Advanced Security Linux Mint Cinnamon Wayland setup

 2. Running Brave only a specific websites (website permissions and shield settings are not cleared at exit) with light adblocking of CloudFlare ZT ads category.

-Today I thought of reversing my setup, running Brave with custom rules only and uBOL on demand (with only EP, Peter Low and uBO filters), while I was playing (using ChatGPT) told me to have a look at Kees1958 most used (see screen print) to accompany my own custom rules in Brave (and disable all other Brave filter lists).
+Today I thought of reversing my setup, running Brave with custom rules only and uBOL on demand (with only EP, Peter Low and uBO filters), while I was playing with this setup, ChatGPT told me to have a look at Kees1958 most used (see screen print) to accompany my own custom rules in Brave (and disable all other Brave filter lists).

 The medium mode ChatGPT referred to is the that I complete strip the websites I visit a lot (zero trackers and ads).
 So medium mode applies only to the few websites I made custom rules for in uBlockOrigin Lite.